What is pectus carinatum?

 How is pectus carinatum diagnosed?

-Other tests your child's doctor might recommend include:
+Other recommended tests might include:

 How is pectus carinatum treated?

 Your child may not need treatment if they have a mild case of pectus carinatum.
 If your child’s condition is moderate or causes physical or social problems, their doctor may recommend bracing.
 If bracing is not effective, or if your child has a severe chest wall deformity, they may need surgery.

 How does bracing work?

 Bracing can treat mild to moderate pectus carinatum in young children whose chests are still flexible.
 Once the chest bones are completely formed during adolescence, bracing becomes much less effective.

 A brace will be made specifically for your child based on their measurements and the shape of their chest.
 By applying pressure to the protruding breastbone and cartilage, the brace will gradually reshape the chest wall.
 The brace may need to be adjusted from time to time as your child grows.

 Your child will need to wear the brace at home and when sleeping at night.
 The process of correction will often take about one to two years, depending on how fast and how much your child grows.
 The length and effectiveness of the treatment will depend on your child wearing the brace consistently.

 In the unlikely case that your child needs surgery, their surgeon will perform an operation known as the Ravitch procedure.
 During this procedure, the surgeon makes an incision in the chest wall, removes cartilage wedged between the ribs and sternum, then reshapes and repositions the sternum.